-Analyze the above information and prepare an income statement for the year 2020, starting with income from continuing operations before income tax (Hint: refer to the Toulon Ltd. example in Section 4 of this chapter).
+Required: Analyze the above information and prepare an income statement for the year 2015, starting with income from continuing operations before income tax (Hint: refer to the Toulon Ltd. example in Section 4 of this chapter).
 Calculate earnings per share as it should be shown on the face of the income statement.
 Assume a total effective tax rate of 25% on all items, unless otherwise indicated.

-The following account balances were included in the adjusted trial balance of Spyder Inc. at September 30, 2020.
+The following account balances were included in the adjusted trial balance of Spyder Inc.

+at September 30, 2015.
 All accounts have normal balances:

-Account Balance

 Accumulated depreciation, office furniture 25,000

 Accumulated depreciation, sales equipment 80,000

 Accumulated Other Comprehensive Income 162,000

 Allowance for doubtful accounts 2,500

-Cost of good sold 1,500,478
+Cost of goods sold 1,500,478

 Common shares 454,000

 Depreciation expense, office furniture 10,150

 Depreciation expense, sales equipment 6,972

-Depreciation expense, understatement due to error - 2019 24,780
+Depreciation expense, understatement due to err or - 2014 24,780

 Dividend revenue 53,200

 Dividends declared on common shares 12,600

 Entertainment expense 20,748

+Freight-out 40,502

+Gain on sale of land 78,400

 Interest expense 25,200

-Loss on disposal of discontinued operations - Aphfflek Divisions 49,000
+Loss on disposal of discontinued operations - Ap hfflek Division 49,000

-Miscellaneous operating expenses (administrative) 6,601
+Miscellaneous operating expenses (administrative e) 6,601

 Retained earnings 215,600

-Salaries and ages expense - office staff 78,764
+Salaries and wages expense - office staff 78,764

 Sales commissions expense 136,640

 Sales discounts 21,000

 Sales returns and allowances 87,220

 Sales revenue 2,699,900

+Supplies expenses (administrative) 4,830

 Telephone and Internet expense (administrative) 3,948

 Telephone and Internet expense (sales) 12,642

 The company follows IFRS and its income tax rate is 30%.
-On September 30, 2020, the number of common shares outstanding was 124,000 and no changes to common shares during the fiscal year.
-The depreciation error was due to a missed month-end accrual entry at August 31, 2019.
+On September 30, 2015, the number of common shares outstanding was 124,000 and no changes to common shares during the fiscal year.
+The depreciation error was due to a missed month-end accrual entry at August 31, 2014.

 - a.
-Prepare a multiple-step income statement in good form with all required disclosures by function and by nature for the year ending September 30, 2020. - b.
-Prepare a statement of changes in equity in good form with all required disclosures for the year ended September 30, 2020. - c.
-Prepare a single-step income statement in good form with all required disclosures by nature for the year ending September 30, 2020, assuming this time that the dividends declared account listed in the trial balance are for preferred shares instead of common shares. - d.
-Assuming that Spyder also recorded unrealized gains for FVOCI investments through OCI of \$25,000, prepare a statement of comprehensive income for the company
+Prepare a multiple-step income statement in good form with all required disclosures by function and by nature for the year ending September 30, 2015. - b.
+Prepare a statement of changes in equity in good form with all required disclosures for the year ended September 30, 2015. - c.
+Prepare a single-step income statement in good form with all required disclosures by nature for the year ending September 30, 2015, assuming this time that the dividends declared account listed in the trial balance are for preferred shares instead of common shares.

+d.
+Assuming that Spyder also recorded unrealized gains for FVOCI investments through OCI of \$25,000, prepare a statement of comprehensive income for the company.